 Here $(\lambda_j(A))_{j\geq 0}$ is any eigenvalue sequence of $A$ in such a way that

-where each eigenvalue is repeating according to its (algebraic) multiplicity.
+where each eigenvalue is repeated according to its (algebraic) multiplicity.
 The limit $\bint A$ is then called the \emph{NC integral} of $A$.

 There are numerous positive traces on $\sL_{1,\infty}$ that are not Dixmier traces (see, e.g.,~\cite{SSUZ:AIM15}).
-Therefore, it stands for reason to consider a stronger notion of measurability.
-We say that an operator $A\in \sL_{1,\infty}$ is \emph{strongly measurable} (or \emph{positively measurable}) if all positive normalized trace take on the same value on $A$.
+Therefore, it stands to reason to consider a stronger notion of measurability.
+We say that an operator $A\in \sL_{1,\infty}$ is \emph{strongly measurable} (or \emph{positively measurable}) if all positive normalized traces take on the same value on $A$.
 Here a trace $\varphi$ on $ \sL_{1,\infty}$ is called normalized if

 The Dixmier traces are positive normalized traces.
 Thus, if $A\in \sL_{1,\infty}$ is strongly measurable, then $A$ is measurable and, for any positive normalized trace $\varphi$ on $\sL_{1,\infty}$, we have